How does the agency work?

 It's an incredibly competitive market, and casting directors often find the talent they need exclusively on Spotlight and don't need to look any further.

 We recommend that all our clients pay for a listing in The Spotlight.
 This currently costs £103 per year for children and £154 for adults.
-Clients also require professional head shots which we are able to arrange with our photographers for £60 per year.
+(Adults can pay this monthly by Direct Debit) Clients also require professional head shots which we are able to arrange with our photographers Mark Willshire or Nancy Collins for around £65 per year.

 What is Spotlight?